 Until fate intervened one day.

-On my drive home from work I was in a life changing auto accident that threw me on the path to a career in the visual arts.
-I went back to college.
-I took on every task with a ceaseless hunger for more.
-I completed my Master's degree with honors, and the next year I was teaching art, and showing my work, which I continue to do today, (occasionally still make a bad piece of art, but hey, that's another story).
+I was in a severe auto accident that threw me back on the path with the arts.
+I went back to college and completed my Master's degree with honors and the next year I was instructing art courses and showing my work, which I continue to do today, (occasionally still make a bad piece of art, but hey, that's another story).

-My works have become a glimpse of my observations of my environment, my emotions, as well as what friends and nature introduce me to.
+My works have become a glimpse of my observations of my environment, my emotions, the journey of my soul, as well as what friends and nature introduce me to.

 And yes, I still play in the mud.

 Reception: June 11th, 6-9pm

 Signature Strokes, Gallery 201 Argonne National Laboratory, Lemont, IL

 Abstractly Speaking, Woman Made Gallery, Chicago April 5-27, 2019.